-APST ND DT D WD Develop strategies that suppor wellbeing and safety working w and/orsystem, curriculum and requirements. vithin school 4.4 Demonstrate an understanding relevant issues and the strateg support the safe, responsible a of ICT in learning and teaching. ies available to 4.5 Understand and apply the key described in codes of ethics an the teaching profession.
-7.1 Understand the relevant legisla administrative and organisational policies and required for teachers according stage. l processes 7.2 Please leave blank if unable to a schoolcontext Understand strategies for work sensitively and confidentially w parents/carers. ing effectively, 7.3 Please provide comments about inrelation to this section. knowledge, prac tice and e engage ment of f the pr eservic e teacher
+APST ND DT D WD Develop strategies that support students' wellbeing and safety working within school and/orsystem, curriculum and legislative requirements.
+4.4 Demonstrate an understanding of the relevant issues and the strategies available to support the safe, responsible and ethical use of ICT in learning and teaching.
+4.5 Understand and apply the key principles described in codes of ethics and conduct for the teaching profession.
+7.1 Understand the relevant legislative, administrative and organisational policies and processes required for Teachers according to school stage.
+7.2 Please leave blank if unable to assess in the schoolcontext Understand strategies for working effectively, sensitively and confidentially with parents/carers.
+7.3